Fountain with Hoover tower in the background

 PTA Manager Enhancement

-PTA Manager will be enhanced to close non-sponsored PTA segments.
-The enhancements would include the ability for users to select individual or multiple PTA segments to close and add an FYI email notification.
+PTA Manager was enhanced to close non-sponsored PTA segments.
+The enhancements include the ability for users to select individual or multiple PTA segments to close and add an FYI email notification.
 The system will run data checks to validate the PTA is eligible for closure, process the request, and send email notifications to confirm the status of the close request.

 PTA Manager users